gbeltrao/squidex-docs/01-getting-started/03-installation.md

 * Nginx as Reverse Proxy with Https Termination
 * Nginx Sidecar to provision certificates with LetsEncrypt.

+### Steps

+#### 1. Edit Settings

 Open the `.env` file and set all variables:

-* `SQUIDEX_DOMAIN`: Your domain name
+* `SQUIDEX_DOMAIN`: Your domain name, e.g. we use `cloud.squidex.io`
 * `SQUIDEX_ADMINEMAIL`: The email address of the admin user.
-* `SQUIDEX_ADMINPASSWORD`: The password of the admin user (Must contain lowercase, uppercase letter, number and special character.)
+* `SQUIDEX_ADMINPASSWORD`: The password of the admin user (Must contain a lowercase and uppercase letter, a number and a special character.)

+#### 2. Create the MongoDB database folder

+The data will be stored outside of the docker container to simplify the backups.
+Create the folder with

+    sudo mkdir /var/mongo/db

+#### 3. Run the docker-compose file

+    docker-compose up -d

 ### Troubleshooting